 ComponentData in Unity (also known as a component in standard ECS terms) is a struct that contains only the instance data for an entity.
-ComponentData should not contain methods beyond utility functions for accessing the data in the struct.
-All game logic and behaviour should be implemented in systems.
+ComponentData cannot contain methods.
 To put this in terms of the old Unity system, this is somewhat similar to an old Component class, but one that only contains variables.

 Traditional Unity components (including

 MonoBehaviour) are object-oriented classes which contain data and methods for behavior.

 IComponentData is a pure ECS-style component, meaning that it defines no behavior, only data.

 IComponentData is a struct rather than a class, meaning that it is copied by value instead of by reference by default.
 You will usually need to use the following pattern to modify data: